-Ongoing liaison with relevant government (e.g. Department for Infrastructure and Transport (DIT), Environment Protection Authority (EPA), Attorney-General's Department - Native Title) and non- government agencies (industry peak bodies).
+Ongoing liaison with relevant government (e.g. Department for Infrastructure and Transport (DIT), Environment Protection Authority (EPA), Attorney-General's Department - Native Title) and non-government agencies (industry peak bodies).
 Ongoing Maintenance of internal lease and licence audit functions, including auditing procedures (flowcharts, checklists and manuals) and performance criteria relating to leases and licences.
-Ongoing • Maintenance of audit functions in relation to insurance and indemnity for aquaculture leases, including requesting evidence of cover from lease holders as required.
+Ongoing Maintenance of audit functions in relation to insurance and indemnity for aquaculture leases, including requesting evidence of cover from lease holders as required.
 Ongoing Liaison with fisheries compliance officers to undertake compliance inspections with relevance to unused lease/licence areas after being occupied.
 Ongoing Process annual production returns from the Finfish sector.
 Follow-up unreturned Production returns to ensure licence holders meet their obligations under the Act and ensure information is collated effectively for the development of economic reporting.
 Ongoing Generate annual invoices, collect associated fees and payments, follow up unpaid invoices and monitor payment plans where requested.
-Ongoing • Process requests from lease and licence holders who make such inquiries over the counter, through the call centre, via facsimile or e-mail.
+Ongoing Process requests from lease and licence holders who make such inquiries over the counter, through the call centre, or e-mail.
 Ongoing 2.
-Activity 2 - Processing of lease and licence applications Assessment of lease and licence applications in an accurate and timely manner.
+Activity 2 - Processing of lease and licence applications Following up on outstanding information to facilitate the assessment of lease and licence applications in an accurate and timely manner.
 Ongoing Issuing and processing of invoices relating to licence and lease applications.
 Ongoing Ongoing liaison with applicant/licence holder.
-Ongoing Production of internal risk assessment documents specific to each application.
 Ongoing Referrals and liaison with other government and non-government agencies as required (e.g. EPA, DIT, AGD, SCAP, Industry).
 Ongoing Respond to public submissions specific to applications.
 Ongoing Adherence to internal policies, guidelines and processes relating to application.
+Ongoing Case Management administration.
 Ongoing